| || member for 4 years, 1 month, 23 days|

 With the exception of a few family members and the Florida State Hospital memorials, most of my memorials are created from the photographs that I take.
 I enjoy adding the photos more than anything.
 It's my belief that a family member who can't travel will find these memorials and be able to see their loved ones graves.

 Due to me duplicating memorials because of several Burial Unknown's, I have been trying to double check every entry, but some may slip through.
-Please tell me if I've created a duplicate or if I am in error on any of the memorials I create. & PLEASE don't get upset if I duplicate a memorial that is spelled wrong, or has misinformation on the original, let me know I duplicated and contact the manager of the original for corrections.
+Please tell me if I've created a duplicate or if I am in error on any of the memorials I create. & PLEASE don't get upset if I duplicate a memorial that is SPELLED WRONG or has misinformation on the original, let me know I duplicated and contact the manager of the original for corrections.
+Once the original is corrected, I will delete the duplicate.
 Since 95% of my memorials are from photos I take, if I duplicate a memorial that is not listed under the same name/information as in the photo of the headstone, please let me know and I will attach the photo to the correct memorial.

 Thanks to all at Find A Grave!!
 Ya'll Rock!!!